007: Worst Of Daniel Craig – Quantum Of Solace25.10.15 # Review # 17 Comments

-To celebrate the 50th anniversary of 007, myself and fellow Movie Moron contributors Adam Mason and DalmatianJaws have been delving into the massive catalogue of movies to bring you joint reviews covering the franchise’s highs and lows, discussing the most critically acclaimed and most critically derided movie of each Bond actor.
+To prepare for Spectre opening tomorrow in the UK, myself and fellow Movie Moron contributors Adam Mason and DalmatianJaws have been delving into the massive catalogue of movies to bring you joint reviews covering the most critically acclaimed and derided movie of each Bond actor.
 In this, our final review, we’ll be dissecting the much maligned Quantum of Solace, Daniel Craig’s second outing as Bond in what was touted as the franchise’s “first true sequel”.
 Here’s the original trailer:

 DNWilliams: Mason, ol’ buddy, ol’ pal!